ATpoint/CreateGeneSignatures/README.md

 This package creates per-group marker signatures from pairwise differential expression (DE) results.
 For this it expects a list of DE result tables (data.frames) for all possible pairwise combinations of groups.
 For example, for three groups A, B and C that would be A-B, A-C and B-C. It first subsets these DE results to "significant" genes based on user-defined cutoffs, for example based on FDR and logFC.
 It then ranks these DE results by a user-defined metric, such as `-log10(pvalue)` and then aggregates the results into ranked list of markers per group, see `?RankDEGs`.
 Based on these lists the `CreateGeneSignatures()` function then filters for genes that are DE in a given groups versus a proportion (`min.prop`) of other groups, for example 1 means all groups, and 0.75 means 75% of other groups.
 The ranking of the per-group markers is based on the chosen ranking metric.
 Gene rank highly if they consistently ranked highly in the individual DE tables.

 The aim of this package is simplicity and understandable "non-blackbox" behaviour.
-Therefore, the marker criteria are simply "a gene must be DE with cutoffs (...) and for a given group this must be tre against (all, half, 3/4, ...) other groups.
+Therefore, the marker criteria are simply "a gene must be DE with cutoffs (...) and for a given group this must be true versus (all, half, 3/4, min.prop) of other groups.

 ## Example workflow: